menoudyann/BI_DataObject/README.md

 Here are the prerequisites for finding work on the project.

 - IntelliJ IDEA 2023.2.2 (Ultimate Edition)
-- Maven
+- Apache Maven 3.9.5
-- Google Cloud Platform account with Vision API enabled
+- Google Cloud Platform account with Vision API V1 enabled
 - Eclipe Temurin version 21.0.1

 ### Configuration